Quick question, if anyone know about some sort of legislation telling that planner can't plan 15h day for a drivers?

 Re: Quick question, if anyone know about some sort of legislation telling that planner can't plan 15h day for a drivers?

-I’ll go as far say that it doesn’t say that 15hr day is at drivers discretion.deeWise5 wrote: ↑Sat May 06, 2023 2:50 pm The Drivers Regs EU 561/2006 rule says 9hrs driving may extended to 10hrs and 11hrs rest may be reduced reduced to 9hrs.
+deeWise5 wrote: Sat May 06, 2023 2:50 pm The Drivers Regs EU 561/2006 rule says 9hrs driving may extended to 10hrs and 11hrs rest may be reduced reduced to 9hrs.
 This is is at drivers discretion.

 So the answer is no you can't plan for a 15hr day